avaneev/biteopt/README.md

 ### Notes ###

-This strategy was tested on 300+ 2-30 dimensional optimization problems and performed well.
+This "black-box" strategy was tested on 300+ 2-30 dimensional optimization problems and performed well.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.
 This strategy offers a very fast convergence on 2-3 dimensional problems, moderate convergence speed on 4-10 dimensional problems, and slow convergence speed on >10 dimensional problems, usually slower than the best competing strategies.
 However, on 2-3 dimensional problems there is little competition to this strategy available.

-This strategy was compared with the results of this paper (on 242 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 76% of problems in 10 attempts, 2500 iterations each.
+This strategy was compared with the results of this paper (on 241 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 76% of problems in 10 attempts, 2500 iterations each.
 For 2 dimensional problems, this strategy's success rate is